u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

    :alt: Specify unit of measure for selling a product vs purchasing.

-Once a product has a default :guilabel:`Unit of Measure` and :guilabel:`Purchase Unit of Measure` set on the product form, Odoo automatically converts the different units in the product's purchase/sales orders and the corresponding delivery orders/receipts.
+Once a product has a default :guilabel:`Unit of Measure` and :guilabel:`Purchase Unit of Measure` set on the product form, Thrive Bureau ERP automatically converts the different units in the product's purchase/sales orders and the corresponding delivery orders/receipts.

 The only condition is that all of the units have to be in the *same category* (unit, weight, volume,